How to Stop Procrastinating and Start Getting Things Done

 Overcome the Overwhelm Objection

-Just break it down into baby steps – or enlist some help.
+The solution is to break it down into baby steps that feel achievable.
+And sometimes, you might need to enlist some help.

 Find a way to find help.

-The Too Much Time/Better Things To Do Objection
+The “I Have Better Things To Do” Objection

 Step 4: Create a Plan